 The Unity Centre gives practical support and solidarity to all asylum seekers and other migrants in Scotland.
 It also supports anyone detained in any UK Detention Centres, and operates a sign-in system for those reporting at the nearby reporting centre.
 The Centre is run by the Unity Centre Collective, and is open Monday to Friday from 10 to 6.

-Upbeat Communities is a charity based in Derby that helps vulnerable refugees and migrants settle and begin to thrive in a new community.
-We have a vision to see community built between people of different cultures, where strangers become our neighbours, with everyone able to grow and contribute.
+Upbeat Communities helps vulnerable refugees and migrants settle and thrive in a new community.
+The vision is to see community built between people of different cultures, where strangers become neighbours, with everyone able to grow and contribute.
 Projects include Welcome Boxes for newly arrived asylum seekers, Community Integration activities, Refugee Housing and Social Enterprises.

 Warm Hut is a Refugee Support Organisation supporting the African Community in Salford and Manchester.
 Their mission is that African people gain a better insight into living abroad, have a positive attitude towards life in the UK, maximise their well-being, and feel empowered and enabled to contribute to the host country.